DiogoJackson/fiddlercrab_deflection/README.md

-# Code for the deflection manuscript
+# Code for the manuscript "Fiddler crab claws work as a deflection antipredator defence"

 ## Content of the repository